About the District

 All property owners are required to share energy, water and transportation data with the District.
 Sharing of energy and water data is through the Portfolio Manager online tool.
 The data is kept anonymously and is not shared with other District members or third parties.

 If we anonymously share water, energy and transportation information, how do we know this is secure?
 Who sees this data?

 Published data will be aggregated at the District level for all reporting and tracking purposes.
 The reported data will be anonymous and will not identify individual buildings by owner, name, address, square footage or any other identifier.
-Data will be confidentially viewed by SPEER technical staff and will never be shared with the City of Dallas, other District Members, or third parties.
+Data stays confidential.

 How did you set the Performance Baselines?